mathewgomas-alfred/mathewgomas.io/untranslatable_pages/reporting_bugs.rst

 Check Krita's website to see whether you are using the latest version of Krita.
 There are two "latest" versions:

 - Latest stable: check the `Download page <https://krita.org/download/>`_.
 Always try to reproduce your bug with this version.
-- Stable and Unstable Nightly builds.
-The stable nightly build is built from the last release plus all bug fixes done since the last release.
+- Stable and Unstable Nightly builds: The stable nightly build is built from the last release plus all bug fixes done since the last release.
 This is called **Krita Plus** The unstable nightly build contains new features and is straight from the development branch of Krita.
 This is called **Krita Next**.
 You can download these builds from the `Download page <https://krita.org/download/>`_.

 Be Complete and Be Completely Clear